timthepost/cushytext-theme/README.md

 "template" repo you can use to set up a site quickly, and the theme will be listed in the Lume Themes Registry for remote / CLI installs.

-## Just using the "Simple SEO" plugin:
+## Just using the Simple SEO plugin:

+Just need the SEO plugin?
 That's cool!
 You can pull it right from this repo via jsdelivr and it'll be kept
 up-to-date:

 ```js